 3. Climbing in Ecuador: Ascend many glaciated peaks including the furthest point from the center of the earth.

 4. Solar Farming: How solar energy can heat and power a house as well as cold climate green houses and high tunnels.

-9. Superior Ice: See the best of ice climbing along the shores of Lake Superior.
+10. Superior Ice: Explore the history and see the best of ice climbing along the shores of Lake Superior.

 11. Denali: Exploring the possibilities and attempts to solo the highest point in North Americal